Gambit142/PhoneHub/README.md

 - The open-source community for the tools and frameworks used
 - Cloudinary and Stripe for providing free-tier APIs
 - Pexels for sample phone product images
 - Tailwind CSS team for an excellent styling framework
+- Mobile Phone Rapid API for data used
 ---